Health Equity

 In November of 2018, the CAHA Board of Directors voted to make addressing how racism creates health inequities as a strategic goal.
 Involved in this goal is explicitly and intentionally talking about the impact that racism has on health, both on an individual and collective level; incorporating a focus on health equity in all CAHA initiatives; and continually building our capacity to address these inequities throughout our work.

-The Ingham County Health Department (ICHD) and Capital Area Health Alliance (CAHA) have been awarded a $400,000 grant to create a Regional Health Equity Council (HEC) to combat COVID-19-related inequities and risk factors among Black Indigenous, and People of Color (BIPOC) communities within Ingham County.
-Made up of community members and community organizations experienced in working with minority populations disproportionately impacted by COVID-19, the HEC will subcontract $125,000 in grant funds to expand capacity and services to prevent and control COVID-19 among high-risk and underserved populations.
+In 2022, Ingham County Health Department (ICHD) and Capital Area Health Alliance (CAHA) created a Regional Health Equity Council (HEC) to combat COVID-19-related inequities and risk factors among Black Indigenous, and People of Color (BIPOC) communities within Ingham County.
+The Council is made up of community members and community organizations experienced in working with minority populations disproportionately impacted by COVID-19.
+In its first year, the HEC subcontracted $125,000 in grant funds to expand capacity and services to prevent and control COVID-19 among high-risk and underserved populations.

-To learn more about the HEC and its projects, visit the Ingham County Health Equity Council page.
+To learn more about the HEC and its projects, visit the Ingham Health Equity Council page.

 Health Equity and Whole Person Care Survey